National Clean Your Desk Day

 Is there anything more satisfying than a clear desk?
-Clean Off Your Desk Day is a chance to get organized and engage in some serious decluttering.
+National Clean Your Desk Day is a chance to get organized and engage in some serious decluttering.

 A celebration of all things organized, this is a day that can be marked by employees based anywhere.
 From large-scale corporate offices and trendy shared workspaces to home offices, this is a chance to preempt the start of spring cleaning and get your stuff in order.